Posted on Jan 28, 2019

 - Draco Malfoy (the Harry Potter series)

 - Count Dracula (Blood for Dracula)

-And that's a wrap on the nine most common types of fantasy characters that you'll encounter in every book!
-If you'd like to read more about the genre, check out some of the following magical blog posts:
+And that's a wrap on the nine most common types of fantasy character archetypes that you'll encounter in every book!
+If you'd like to read more about the genre, check out some of the following magical posts:

-12 Epic Fantasy Books like Game of Thrones
+- The 12 Best Epic Fantasy Books Like Game of Thrones